 For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information, see National Fraud Initiative privacy notice.

-Further information on the Constabulary’s use of personal data can be found on the website within its Fair Processing Notice.
+Further information on the Constabulary’s use of personal data can be found on the website within its Privacy Notice.